-4.3 Meetings regarding flexible working
+4.3.
+Meetings regarding flexible working

-Upon receiving a written request for flexible working, the Headteacher will usually seek to arrange a meeting with you the Employee to:
+Upon receiving a written request for flexible working we will arrange a meeting with you to:

-- discuss the request - find out more about the proposed working arrangements - understand how it could be of benefit to both the Employee and employer
+- discuss the request - find out more about the proposed working arrangements - understand how it could be of benefit to both the employee and employer

-If a meeting is arranged it will be held within a reasonable amount of time from receiving this request.
+The meeting will be held within a reasonable amount of time from receiving this request.
 This time frame may be extended with the agreement of both parties.

-Alternatively, the School may choose to state in how many days the meeting will be held and confirm this time frame may be extended with the agreement of both parties.
+Alternatively, we may choose to state in how many days the meeting will be held and confirm this time frame may be extended with the agreement of both parties.

-If the Employee fails to attend a meeting without good reason, this meeting may be rescheduled.
-If you the Employee fails to attend the rescheduled meeting, their application may be deemed to have been withdrawn.
+If you fail to attend a meeting without good reason, this meeting may be rescheduled.
+If you fail to attend the rescheduled meeting your application may be deemed to have been withdrawn.

 Where a request can, without further discussion, be approved, a meeting to discuss the request may not be necessary.
-The Employee will be informed of the agreement to the request by a confirmation letter and their contract of employment will be formally changed following the request being approved.
+You will be informed of the agreement to the request by a confirmation letter and your contract of employment will be formally changed following the request being approved.

-5. Outcome of a Flexible Working Request
+5. Outcome of a flexible working request

-Once a decision has been made, the Employee will receive written confirmation as soon as possible.

-The request may either;
+Once a decision has been made, you will receive written confirmation as soon as possible.
+The request may either:

-- be agreed to in full the School will agree to the application and specify the contract variation and the start date on which it is to take effect - be agreed to in part the School may agree to part of your request and/or propose alternative arrangements.
-The School may also propose a modified version of the request.
-Please note, proposed changes from us will only be confirmed as agreed if mutual consent has been received - be agreed as a trial period (see section 6 below) - be refused if refused, the specified grounds for refusal must be stated.
+- Be agreed to in full we will agree to the application and specify the contract variation and the start date on which it is to take effect - Be agreed to in part we may agree to part of your request and/or propose alternative arrangements.
+We may also propose a modified version of the request.
+Please note, proposed changes from us will only be confirmed as agreed if mutual consent has been received - Be agreed as a trial period (see section 6 below) - Be refused if refused, the specified grounds for refusal must be stated.
 It should also be explained why those grounds apply in relation to the application.
-The Employee should also be made aware of the appeal procedure

-If the School cannot meet your request due to business and operational reasons it may be based on one or more of the following legislative grounds for rejection;
+If we cannot meet your request due to business and operational reasons it may be based on one or more of the following legislative grounds for rejection: